samsonq/Thesis/README.md

 # Master's Thesis
 "Multi-Agent Deep Reinforcement Learning for Derivatives Pricing and Dynamic Hedging"

-Thesis submitted to the MIT Sloan School of Management for conferral of the degree of Master of Finance at the Massachusetts Institute of Technology.
+Thesis submitted to the MIT Sloan School of Management in partial fulfillment of the requirements for the degree of Master of Finance at the Massachusetts Institute of Technology.

 # Abstract